Encouraging Innovation and Risk-taking Starts With Saying Yes to Creativity

 Many leaders say they want their organizations to be innovative.
 But saying you want to be innovative and creating a leadership culture that actually nurtures innovation are 2 different things.

 Far too often, we’ve seen leaders subconsciously sabotage innovation by behaving in ways that kill new ideas.
-The sabotage isn’t deliberate — they really want to foster innovation in their organizations — but don’t know how to support it, and fail to recognize their behaviors which unintentionally discourage it.
+The sabotage isn’t deliberate — they really want to foster innovation in their organizations — but they don’t know how to support it and fail to recognize their behaviors that unintentionally discourage it.

 9 Ways Leaders Subconsciously Sabotage Innovation

-Here are the most common innovation-destroying behaviors we see:
+Want to encourage innovation and risk-taking?
+Avoid the following most common innovation-destroying behaviors we see:

-- Discouraging creativity.
-Leaders often urge their people to “be more creative,” but then quickly quash new ideas, and don’t recognize the disconnect.
+Leaders often urge their people to “be more creative” but then quickly quash new ideas — and then don’t recognize the disconnect.
 They’re usually stuck in business thinking mode, where new initiatives require proof and precedents.
 Consider how you respond to a new idea; consciously shift into an “innovation thinking” mindset when evaluating new ideas, recognizing they won’t come with ironclad proof.

-An innovative culture requires more than simply the absence of these 9 innovation-sabotaging behaviors.
+Encouraging innovation and risk-taking requires more than simply avoiding these 9 innovation-sabotaging behaviors.
 But if your organization has tried to cultivate a culture of innovation and failed, consider whether these unintentional behaviors may be part of the problem.
 Are you or others at your organization guilty of subconsciously sabotaging innovation?